danczs/NetworkAdjustment/README.md

 ## Introduction
 This repository contains a pytorch implementation for the NetworkAdjustment algorithm.
-NetworkAdjustmetn can imporve the network performance by adjusting the channel numbers with introducing extra FLOPs.
+NetworkAdjustmetn can imporve the network performance by adjusting the channel numbers without introducing extra FLOPs.

 ## Usage
 ### channel search